 Record Payments and Refunds in the Payment Journal

-On the Payment Journal page, you record payments that you make to suppliers and refunds that you make to customers.
+On the Payment Journal page, you record payments that you make to vendors and refunds that you make to customers.
 When you post a payment journal line, the paid amount is recorded on the specified system bank account.
 You must then take steps to perform the actual money transfer from the related bank account.

-The payment journal is a general journal that is optimised for making payments.
-You can quickly add lines manually, you can let Business Central suggest supplier payments, and you can apply the payment to posted documents.
+The payment journal is a general journal that is optimized for making payments.
+You can quickly add lines manually, you can let Business Central suggest vendor payments, and you can apply the payment to posted documents.
 Even though you are making payments, you enter a positive amount in the Document Amount field.
 Depending on the document type for the journal line, this amount is then converted to a negative amount in the underlying transactions.
 This way, it's faster for you to add journal lines manually.
-If you prefer to enter negative amounts, you can personalise the payment journal to show the Amount field instead.
+If you prefer to enter negative amounts, you can personalize the payment journal to show the Amount field instead.

 Applying payments to invoices or credit memos

-Get suggested payments to suppliers or employees
+Get suggested payments to vendors or employees

 In addition to recording that the payment is made, you can also use the Payment Journal page to output the payment for further processing by your bank.
-For more information, see Make Cheque Payments and Make Electronic Payments.
+For more information, see Make Check Payments and Make Electronic Payments.

 To make payments in the payment journal